 What is an “Influencer”?

 Stated simply, an Influencer is someone with influence, someone with the power to influence many.
 In this case, we are talking social media power.
-Brands value an Instagram account because of the “market reach”.
-An account’s reach is determined by how many people follow, but even more importantly, how many people actively engage, i.e. liking and commenting on a regular basis.
+Brands value an Instagram account because of the market reach.
+An account’s reach is determined by how many people follow, but even more importantly, how many people actively engage, i.e. liking, commenting, and sharing on a regular basis.
 Engagement is even more valuable with the new algorithm than the actual size of your following.
-Brands want to see an active audience.
+Brands want to see an active, growing audience.
 This is something that cannot be faked or bought and represents real market reach.

 If you are reading this post you are somewhere along your path.
 Maybe you are contemplating starting an IG account and wondering what it’s all about.
 Maybe you’ve begun and are wondering if it’s all worth your while.
 More likely, you are in the midst of developing your brand and wondering what the next steps look like.
 And some of you are in the trenches trying to negotiate and looking for answers.